Helping Your Child Eat During Cancer Treatment

 • Peanut butter

-If your child does not have a sore mouth or throat, season foods with tart flavors.
-They can be easier to taste.
+If your child does not have a sore mouth or throat, season food with tart flavors.
+These flavors can be easier to taste.
 Try using citrus fruits such as lemon, lime, or orange, or citrus juices such as lemonade or orange juice.
-You can also use vinegar, or try pickled foods, such as pickled vegetables.
+You can also use vinegar or try pickled food, such as pickled vegetables.

-Flavor foods with seasonings or marinades you don’t usually use.
+Flavor food with seasonings or marinades you don’t usually use.
 Try garlic, onion, or other herbs and spices.

-Blend fresh fruits into milkshakes, ice cream, or yogurt.
-You can also offer frozen fruits, such as cantaloupe, grapes, and watermelon.
+Blend fresh fruit into milkshakes, ice cream, or yogurt.
+You can also offer your child frozen fruit, such as cantaloupe, grapes, and watermelon.

-Fresh vegetables may be more appealing than canned or frozen ones.
+Fresh vegetables may have more appeal than canned or frozen ones.
 If your child has neutropenia (low white blood cell count), ask their clinical dietitian nutritionist how to safely handle fruits and vegetables.
-Read Neutropenia (Low White Blood Cell Count) for more information.
+Read Neutropenia (Low White Blood Cell Count) to learn more.

 How to treat dry mouth

 Offer things that help make more saliva.
-This includes tart foods and drinks, such as lemonade.
-Do not try this if your child also has a tender mouth or sore throat.
+This includes tart food and drinks, such as lemonade.
+Do not try this if your child also has a sore mouth or throat.
 You can also try sugar-free hard chewing gum, candy, or popsicles.

 Ask your child’s doctor or dentist about products that can help coat and protect their mouth.
 Read Mouth Care During Your Cancer Treatment to learn more.

-Give them food with broth, sauces, gravies, butter, or salad dressings.
-This makes the food moist and easier to chew and swallow.
+Give your child food with broth, sauce, gravy, butter, or salad dressing.
+These make food moist and easier to chew and swallow.

 Offer soft and puréed foods.
 Have them take a sip of water every few minutes during meals.
 This makes it easier to swallow and talk.

-Keep your child’s lips moist with lip balms (such as Aquaphor® or A&D® ointment).
+Keep your child’s lips moist with lip balm, such as Aquaphor® or A&D® ointment.

 How to treat nausea and vomiting